e0ipso/shaper/README.md

 ## Two-way Transformations (aka Data Adaptor)

-Data adaptors are useful when the data can flow in both directions.
+Data adaptors, or reversible transformations, are useful when the data can flow in both directions.
 An example of this is an HTTP API that exposes an internal storage.
 However the internal storage format is not the format that the API wants to expose.
 For that data coming in needs to be transformed into the internal storage format, and data coming out needs to be transformed into the shape we want to expose to the outside world via our API.

 ```php
 use JsonSchema\Validator;